jconorgrogan/Informational-Constructivism/README.md

 ---

 ## Stage 2: Emergence of Structured Dynamics (Requires S-Assumptions)
+(Here we explore how dynamics acting on finite labels inevitably leads to time, memory, and complex structure)

 **Preamble:** We now consider systems founded on the forced, finite set of labels (`Σ`, F-0 arising from the S₀/Ω interface, implying S-FiniteQ) that *also* possess properties enabling **dynamic evolution, internal stability, and information processing under resource constraints.** This necessitates further assumptions related to the nature of the medium supporting persistence and change: